-Jenny’s Whole School model and Behaviour Management Training showcases a suite of educational ideas that work together to form a system that encourages positive behaviour for learning, whilst at the same time supporting positive wellbeing in primary schools.
-Jenny’s open conferences are reknowned across the UK and in many international schools overseas for helping with raising the profile and potential of positive behaviour.
+Jenny’s Whole School model and Behaviour Management Training showcases a suite of educational ideas.
+These ideas work firstly to encourage both positive behaviour for learning plus positive wellbeing in primary schools.
+Jenny’s Behaviour Management Training open conferences are reknowned across the UK.
+Similarly, many international schools overseas for helping with raising the profile and potential of positive behaviour.

 We Have An Excellent, Proven, Track Record In Running Behaviour Management Training

 Jenny has run Behaviour Management Training for literally thousands of managers, teachers, TAs and support staff in the UK and overseas.